splanck/vento/README.md

 - `show_line_numbers`

 Set `theme` to the base name of a file in the `themes/` directory (without the `.theme` extension).
+The search for the file is case-insensitive.
 Colors defined in that theme are loaded before any individual color overrides.
 Set `enable_mouse` to `false` if you want to disable mouse input entirely.